akbiggs/UnityTimer/README.md

 # Unity Timer

-This library makes it easy to run actions after a delay in Unity3D.
+This library makes it easy to run actions after a delay in Unity3D, having been battle-tested and hardened throughout numerous projects, including the award-winning [Pitfall Planet](http://pitfallplanet.com/).

-Written by: Alexander Biggs + Adam Robinson-Yu
+Written by Alexander Biggs + Adam Robinson-Yu

+# Installation

+Download the Timer.unitypackage file in this repository.
+Open the package file to install the package into your currently opened project in Unity.

 # Examples